2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 The 'default' everyone assumes is x86_64 for architecture, and some sort of recent intel processor for make.
-So if someone says 'I want 4 CPUs', we can currently assume they just mean they want 4 x86_64 Intel CPUs. x86_64 intel CPUs are also often the most expensive - AMD CPUs are cheaper, ARM CPUs are cheaper still.
+So if someone says 'I want 4 CPUs', we can currently assume they mean they want 4 x86_64 Intel CPUs. x86_64 intel CPUs are also often the most expensive - AMD CPUs are cheaper, ARM CPUs are cheaper still.
 So it's a possible place to make cost differences - *but*, some software may not work correctly on different CPUs.
 While ARM support